 There is school based SEND training annually for all staff.
-In addition to this SEND is discussed each term during pupil progress meetings that class teachers have with the senior leadership team.
+In addition to this, SEND is discussed each term during pupil progress meetings that class teachers have with the senior leadership team.

 Support staff receive in-house training throughout the year.
 They are encouraged to develop their skills and qualifications and are released to attend appropriate courses.
-The inclusion leader is able to show evidence of courses attended.